cagross/react-specials/README.md

 Here is a list of features/fixes I would like to implement soon:

 - Increase the number of stores searched by the app.
-- browse component: Make fully responsive.
+- Browse component: Make fully responsive.
 - Fix price displays bugs in emails sent in notify component.
 See [here](https://github.com/cagross/react-specials/issues/12).

 ## ✍️ Authors <a name = "authors"></a>